 Cackle Hatchery

-This is the one I use if I want chicks shipped to me (newly hatched chickens can be shipped overnight or 2 day because the chicks absorb their yolks before they’re born and don’t require food or water for up to 3 days).
+This is the one I use if I want chicks shipped to me.
+Newly hatched chickens can be shipped overnight (or even 2 days) because the chicks absorb their yolks before they’re born and don’t require food or water for up to 3 days.

 Cackle Hatchery is a US-based (Missouri) chick hatchery and breeding farm.
 They’re a good quality breeder with good customer service.
 I have not had a single chick die on the way to my home from the hatchery.
 You can read my review of this hatchery here.